Here you will find useful information related to our tours, and about hiking in the Norwegian mountains in general.

 You will find additional information connected for each tour.
 Most tours are self-guided for individuals.

-See Terms and Conditions regarding booking, payment, cancellation etc.
+See Terms of Conditions regarding booking, payment, cancellation etc.

 Self-guided tours Our favourite concept is self-guided tours, including luggage transfer, accommodation and meals.
 This means going on your own and determining your own speed.
 You can take a break, shortcut or detour whenever you want.
 After an adventurous day outdoors, you will arrive for a good dinner and a good night's sleep before moving on the next day.